glfw/glfw/README.md

  - [Null] Added EGL context creation on Mesa via `EGL_MESA_platform_surfaceless`
  - [EGL] Allowed native access on Wayland with `GLFW_CONTEXT_CREATION_API` set to `GLFW_NATIVE_CONTEXT_API` (#2518)
+ - [X11] Added `getSelectionRequestHandler`, `setSelectionRequestHander`,
+   `getGLFWDisplay`, and `getGLFWHelperWindow` functions. to allow clients to implement more X clipboard functionality than is built-in; with these primitives clients can add copy paste support for files, images, colors, and other non-text data types.

 ## Contact